scottbez1/splitflap/README.md

 The Chainlink Buddy \[Breadboard\] makes it easy to connect a Chainlink Driver to a breadboard for prototyping.
 You could use 5 dupont wires and have a messy rats nest, or you could use a single ribbon cable and this slick breakout board.

+Chainlink Buddy \[Breadboard\] boards are [available in the Bezek Labs store](https://www.etsy.com/listing/1123863267/splitflap-chainlink-buddy-breadboard), and come with the additional connectors you'll need.
+Purchases support continued development of this project.

 <a href="https://s3.amazonaws.com/splitflap-artifacts/master/electronics-chainlink-buddy-breadboard/chainlinkBuddyBreadboard-schematic.pdf">
 <img width="640" src="https://s3.amazonaws.com/splitflap-artifacts/master/electronics-chainlink-buddy-breadboard/chainlinkBuddyBreadboard-schematic.png"/>
 </a>